Undergraduate Pre-Communication Students FAQs

 Cons: First, our pre-major classes are fairly intense in terms of their workload.
 This is especially true of Comm 88 and 89, as both of those classes have two-hour sections with weekly assignments, fairly involved group projects, and a research paper.
 Those classes also do not count toward any requirements on campus except the comm major, so everyone in those classes is intensely competing to get that B average (median scores on exams are typically pretty high, so there is not much of a “curve”).
 Taking 88 and 89 together, or even taking 88 with Comm 1, can be a real challenge.
 Second, taking two classes together means that if some other pressures arise in your life (emotional, financial, etc.), then you have no room to “give,” as you cannot afford to slack off in either class.

-To succeed: If you do decide to take more than one pre-comm class at the same time, Comm 87 (or the statistics equivalent in another department) is probably the best class to combine with another.
+To succeed: If you do decide to take more than one pre-comm class at the same time, Comm 87 (or another equivalent statistics course is probably the best class to combine with another.
 This is because statistics courses do not typically have research papers, so the intensity is a bit less.
 However, with this combination or any other, make sure you also remove or lessen as many other pressures or responsibilities in your life that quarter as you can.
 Try to arrange it so that any other classes that you take that quarter are not workload-heavy or are ones that you can afford not to do as well in.

 First, where are you in your education time-wise?
 Do you really have to be finished with the pre-major by this Spring (or Fall, or whenever)?
 Many students don't declare the full comm major until midway through the junior year (and for transfers often not until the end of junior year), and they still usually have time to complete the major and graduate.
 As long as you have a back-up plan for another major, you can often afford to take your time with the comm pre-major (but do always consult with the Comm Dept Undergraduate Advising Office about your own particular situation!).